confluentinc/confluent-kafka-python/tests/README.md

 Integration tests
 =================

 **NOTE**: Integration tests require an existing Kafka cluster and a `testconf.json` configuration file.
+Any value provided in `testconf.json` prefixed with '$' will be treated as an environment variable and automatically resolved.

 At a minimum you must specify `bootstrap.servers` and `topic` within `testconf.json`.
 Please reference [tests/testconf-example.json](tests/testconf-example.json) for formatting.

 **WARNING**: These tests will create new topics and consumer groups.

-Integration test
 To run all of the integration test `modes` uncomment the following line from `tox.ini` and provide the location to your `testconf.json`

     #python examples/integration_test.py --conf <testconf.json>